 We pray collectively, sometimes with memorized prayers that all the students at Highlands Latin Schools are praying all over the country each morning and other times we take volunteers to pray spontaneously.
 The prayers of the little children are so precious to God.

 As we are all Christian homeschooling families, we tend to be conservative in nature.
-We view the Western Civilization, flawed though it is, to be the foundation of our nation and worthy of study and appreciation.
+We view the Western Civilization to be the foundation of our nation and worthy of study and appreciation.
 We love our country and our Constitution.
 We appreciate and honor great men of the past, including our founding fathers, flawed though they all are, and we study them and learn from them.
 All truth is God’s truth.
 We follow the sunbeams back to the sun.

 “Saving Western Civilization One Student at a Time.”-Memoria Press

 The Apostles Creed is the statement of faith for the Highlands Latin Cottage Schools.
 The meaning is the traditional meaning from 390AD and when we ask in our application, “Do you agree with the Apostle’s Creed?” that is what we are referring to.
 Throughout the history of Christendom different sects have superimposed their own meanings into these words and it becomes an argument of semantics.
 But we do believe words have specific and original meaning, and where it is important and sects have diverged from the traditional meaning and interpretation, you will see the elaborations at the bottom in italics.

 The Apostles Creed is the statement of faith for the Highlands Latin Cottage Schools.
 When you apply you must state that you agree with the traditional meaning and interpretation as stated above and written and elaborated below (if there are any parts you would like to discuss we can schedule a time to go over those via phone call).